ageppert/SAO_Etch_sAo_Sketch/README.md

 Learn more about this project at: https://hackaday.io/project/197581-etch-sao-sketch

+If you use the Arduino Demo code make sure it is configured for your hardware version (HWV) of the Etch sAo Sketch.

 IMPORTANT ERRATA APPLIES TO ALL VERSIONS:

 There is too much combined pull-up resistance with this board, the OLED board, the Hackaday Badge, and the Pico.
 This inhibits I2C hardware implementations from working with the OLED display.